Ammen1/E-commerce-Inventory-Management/api-documentation.md

 This API documentation provides all necessary details for integrating the authentication functionalities into your application.
 For further questions or clarifications, please contact the development team.
 ```

-Feel free to adjust any section to fit your application's specific requirements!